kddnewton/kddnewton.github.io/_posts/2022-02-14-formatting-ruby-part-1.md

 #### ext/ripper/tools/preproc.rb

-[preproc.rb](https://github.com/ruby/ruby/blob/v3_0_0/ext/ripper/tools/preproc.rb) is responsible for transforming the default `parse.y` file that bison uses to generate the Ruby parse into a different `parse.y` file that bison will use to generate the ripper parser.
-It does 3 things while its parsing the file.
+[preproc.rb](https://github.com/ruby/ruby/blob/v3_0_0/ext/ripper/tools/preproc.rb) is responsible for transforming the default `parse.y` file that bison uses into a different `parse.y` file that bison will use to generate the ripper parser.
+It does 3 things while it's parsing the file.

 1. First, it copies over the entire prelude of the file before the grammar.
+The prelude contains all of the required includes, struct definitions, and helper function forward declarations necessary to make parsing work.
 While it's copying, it also makes a list of each of the lexer states and their associated descriptions.
 2. Next, it copies over the entire grammar section of the file.
 While it's copying, it modifies the actions of each of the production rules.
 First, it finds the C comments within the action that match the pattern `%r</\*% *ripper(?:\[(.*?)\])?: *(.*?) *%\*/>`.
 Then, it grabs up the rest of the action and puts it behind an `#if 0 ... #endif` macro call so that you can still see the original action.
 Then, it runs each of the comments through the [ext/ripper/tools/dsl.rb](https://github.com/ruby/ruby/blob/v3_0_0/ext/ripper/tools/dsl.rb) file to get their C equivalent.
 We'll come back to this in a second.
 3. Finally, it copies over the user code section of the file.
 It runs `ERB` over that section in order to dump the lexer states into defined constants on the `Ripper` class so that they can be accessed in user code.
 These constants look something like the following code.